tsekeres/ASSIGNMENT-Tamagotchi/README.md

 Name of the Project:
 Tamagotchi light

 Overview of the project:
+This project was a fun knockoff of the popular 80's toy tamagotchis.
+The site has four areas of the creature's life that you can interact with to keep your tamagotchi happy and healthy!

-Link to your wireframes/prototype
+Link to your wireframes/prototype:
+Did this one old school on a piece of paper!
+Coming soon...

+Link to the deployed project:
+ts-tamagotchi.netlify.app

-Link to the deployed project (will learn in week 5) Link to your project board (yes...even though it is a part of the repo) Description of the user
+Link to your project board (yes...even though it is a part of the repo) Description of the user
 List of features